 Water Bottle – Because I hate carrying around a plastic bottle (they are noisy and I end up with a collection of them…), I use a stainless steel Klean Kanteen 27oz bottle, which is the mid-size of their range.
 They are sold at MEC, Whole Foods, and here on Amazon.
 It easily holds 750ml of water with a bit of room.
 A lot of airports now have filtered water stations or you can just get a bottle from a shop and empty it in Klean Kanteen.
 Another good, but pricier option is a S’well bottle.
 Just remember to empty your bottle before you go through security!

-This is mostly accessory based, but clothing wise, I pack dresses galore for the summer and jeans and sweaters for autumn/winter.
+This is mostly an accessory based list, but clothing wise, I pack dresses galore for the summer and jeans, leggings, sweaters, and sweater-dresses (like this and this from Gentle Fawn and this super cute option from Banana Republic!) for autumn/winter.

 Flip-Flops – The most versatile and #GetThrifty footwear you will ever own.
 Dress them up, dress them down.
 Beach, city, or home.
 The barrier between you and a sketchy hotel shower floor.
 (I told you, I’m a bit of a germophobe…) I have more pairs than I care to admit and they are mostly from Old Navy, who have a variety of colours and usually have them on sale (even though they are already a #GetThrifty bargain!)